aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_vector.md

 ## Function `push_back`

 Add T <code>val</code> to the end of the vector <code>v</code>.
-It grows the buckets when the current buckets are full.
-This operation will cost more gas when it adds new bucket.
+It grows the buckets when the current buckets are full.<br/> This operation will cost more gas when it adds new bucket.

 <pre><code>public fun push_back&lt;T: store&gt;(v: &amp;mut smart_vector::SmartVector&lt;T&gt;, val: T)<br/></code></pre>